BarnesFoundation/Barnes-Focus/README.md

 * Install Beanstalk toolbelt: `brew install aws-elasticbeanstalk`.
 After installation: `eb --version` to validate

 ## Deploying for the first time
-`{PATH_TO_PROJECT}$ eb init`
+`{PATH_TO_PROJECT}$ eb init -i`

 This will ask few question/s:
 * Select a default region
 * Select an application to use
+* Select Ruby version - We're using 2.4 with Puma
 * Select the default environment - You can change this later by typing `eb use [environment_name]`
 * Select a repository (when running the init for 2nd time).
-For first time, you'll be asked to enter a repository name
+For first time, you'll be asked to enter a repository name. **NOTE: We have skipped this step as we do not want to use CodeCommit repository that Beanstalk gives.
+We are using Git here**
-* Select/Enter branch name
+* Select/Enter branch name - This can be skipped too

-First you'll need to commit and push your changes.
-Then you can run: `eb deploy [environment_name]`
+> Tip: First you'll need to commit and push your changes to git.
+Then you can run: `eb deploy [environment_name] --staged`
+> `staged` option performs a standard deployment, bypassing AWS CodeCommit

 Once you enter the required details, console will be prompted with below message:

 **Note: Elastic Beanstalk now supports AWS CodeCommit; a fully-managed source control service.
 To learn more, see Docs: https://aws.amazon.com/codecommit/
-Do you wish to continue with CodeCommit? (y/N) (default is n):**
+Do you wish to continue with CodeCommit? (y/N) (default is n):** As mentioned, choose `n`

 ### Troubleshooting
 > If you get `ERROR: ServiceError - User: arn:aws:iam::RAND-ID:user/NAME is not authorized to perform: codecommit:ListRepositories` - That means you do not have sufficient privileges.
-Please get in touch with the respective person and/or create/update policy by yourself (this needs caution).
+Please get in touch with the respective AWS person and/or create/update policy by yourself (this needs caution).

+> If you get `ERROR: InvalidParameterValueError - "Error making request to CodeCommit: Repository names are restricted to alphanumeric characters, plus '.', '_', and '-' (Service: AWSCodeCommit; Status Code: 400; Error Code: InvalidRepositoryNameException; Request ID: b3132904-2e87-11e8-807f-2370ad651bbe)"` OR `ERROR: InvalidParameterValueError - "Error making request to CodeCommit: Could not retrieve e95846ca5ad9ea9572259975ee1e1305ec6bb64f (Service: AWSCodeCommit; Status Code: 400; Error Code: CommitIdDoesNotExistException; Request ID: 57a9b5e8-2e88-11e8-a82e-9d34cd5e2cd7)"` then look for `/.elasticbeanstalk/config.yml`.
+It could be possible that due to `eb init`, config.yml was changed.

 ## Running Rails Console